-PAM (Pluggable Authentication Modules) need to be configured on the server to
+openSSH server supports two-factor authentication using OTP via libpam-google-authenticator module for PAM (Pluggable Authentication Modules).
+Both SSH and PAM need to be configured on the server to enable this authentication method.

-Authy or any other soft token application that generates time-dependent codes could be used to authenticate on the client side.
+Google Authenticator, Authy, or any other soft token application that generates time-dependent codes could then be used on the client-side to authenticate.

 $ sudo vi /etc/ssh/sshd_config